- Return to Campus

 The Return to Campus Advisory Team (RTCAT) provides guidance and recommendations to the Senior Administrative Leadership Team.

-Kevin Long, RTCAT Convener and Project Manager, Deputy Chief of Staff, Planning and
+Meghan Gibbons, RTCAT Convener and Project Manager, Deputy Chief of Staff, Presidential

 Rose Garvin Aquilino, Associate Senior Vice President for Advancement and Community Engagement

 Alice Boatman, Acting Associate Dean of Student Affairs

 Chevelle Glymph, Director of Public Health and Environmental Safety

 Monique Davis, Dean of Instruction

 Ali Fadl, Director of Campus Facilities